| 10 Things

 of past success as a platform for growth and have institutionalized the ‘how

+to’ aspect.
 3. Blind Spots Matter

 Many executives fail to come to terms with